appKODE/pathfinder-web-react/README.md

 };
 ```

-Import `PathfinderProvider` and render it around your whole app.
+Import `PathfinderProvider` and render it around your whole app:

 ```jsx
 import { PathfinderProvider } from './pathfinder';